-Helping to lower the barrier to entry for a smart thermostat is the new Ecobee 3 Lite Thermostat, at just $169 (check this listing for the latest live prices.)
+Helping to lower the barrier to entry for a smart thermostat is the new Ecobee 3 Lite Thermostat. (check this listing for the latest live prices).

-That’s a hefty reduction from the $249 (check this listing for the latest live prices), of the Ecobee 3 full version and the latest Nest Thermostat.
+That’s a hefty reduction in the prices of the Ecobee 3 full version and the latest Nest Thermostat.

 Otherwise it is pretty much the same box, with a backplate, optional power extender and C-wire kit.
 The package works with iOS or Android devices and comes with a new app, it also provides free energy usage reports, and works with most HVAC systems.